Eqliphex/Reporter/README.md

 ## Reporter
-This project is a responder designed to take case data, observables and  from TheHive, and transform them into a user-defined report based on a Jinja template.
+This project is a responder designed to take case data, observables and tasks from TheHive, and transform them into a user-defined report based on a Jinja template.

 ## Motivation
 This project is part of a bachelor-project, which attempts to create an "easy-to-run" Security Operations Center (SOC).
 This module is inteded for anyone who needs a report generated from an individual case, and send it to customers via E-mail.

 ## Screenshots
-Example of init method
+Example of data filters:
 ```
-    """
-    This Reporter class automates the effort of producing a case-report and optionally all of its associated data,
-    such as observables and tasks.
-    The primary function of this algorithm, is to take a JSON-structure gathered from TheHive's API, and filter it
-    as per the provided filter-parameters given on activation.

-    The algorithm assumes, that the dataset that's worked on, is either of any primitive type like int and string or
-    a specific data structure list or dict, hence the dict- and list-builders.

-    In short, the algorithm generates a new filtered tree-structure in JSON-format, which can be N-wide and N-deep.
-    """
-    def __init__(self):
-        Responder.__init__(self)
         self.case_data_filter = ["endDate", "startDate", "title", "createdAt", "caseId", "pap", "tlp", "severity",
                                  "owner", "createdBy", "updatedBy", "summary", "tags", "resolutionStatus",
                                  "impactStatus", "status", "customFields"]